-Tuition is due on the first day of the term.
+Tuition and fees are due on the first day of the term.
 Charges are based on a student's program of study.
-Students are responsible for payment reaching the St. Paul Bethel Business Office when due, regardless of the source of payment.
+Students are responsible for payment reaching the St. Paul Business Office when due, regardless of the source of payment.
+Payment must be received in U.S. dollars.
 If loans are needed to help meet a financial obligation, students may apply for them through the Office of Financial Aid.
-Loan applications should be made well in advance of registration for funds to be distributed at the beginning of the quarter.
+Loan applications should be made well in advance of registration for funds to be disbursed at the beginning of the term.
 A finance charge of one percent per month will be assessed on any charges more than 30 days old.
 Enrollment for succeeding terms is dependent on full payment of the previous term's expenses.